zzzprojects/EntityFramework-Extensions/docs/pages/api/bulk-delete.md

 {% endhighlight %}

 ### How can I include child entities (Entity Graph)?
 You cannot.
-Due to the risk of mistake, we preferred our offering this options and make sure every entity you wish to `delete` is specified.
+Due to the risk of mistakes, we preferred not to offer this option and make sure every entity you wish to `delete` is specified.

 ### Why BulkDelete doesn't use the ChangeTracker?
-To provide the best performance as possible!
+To provide the best performance possible!

-Since using the `ChangeTracker` can greatly reduce performance, we choose to let `BulkSaveChanges` method to handle scenario with `ChangeTracker` and `BulkDelete` scenario without it.
+Since using the `ChangeTracker` can greatly reduce performance, we chose to let `BulkSaveChanges` method handle scenarios with `ChangeTracker` and `BulkDelete`, scenarios without it.

 ### Why BulkDelete is faster than BulkSaveChanges?
-The major difference between both methods is `BulkSaveChanges` use the `ChangeTracker` but not the `BulkDelete` method.
+The major difference between both methods is `BulkSaveChanges` uses the `ChangeTracker` but not the `BulkDelete` method.

 By skipping the `ChangeTracker`, some methods like `DetectChanges` are no longer required which greatly helps to improve the performance.